lukaszplawiak/ProjectManagementApp2/README.md

 * 'create database project_management_app2;' - for prod profile
 * 'create database project_management_app2local;' - for local profile
 * 'create database project_management_app2test;' - for test profile
-* Next please back to IntelliJ, in 'application-prod.properties' file please configure 'spring.datasource.username' and 'spring.datasource.password' with the correct data for your database
+* Next please back to IntelliJ, in 'application-prod.properties' file please configure 'spring.datasource.username' and 'spring.datasource.password' with the correct datasource for your database
 * Same step with 'application-local.properties' and 'application-test.properties'
 * Then please select a profile in application.properties file
 * Use shortcut to start a program, mac: control + R or win: Alt + Shift + F10